regras/cert-on-block/README.md

 This program was developed during a scientific research and should not be used for real life applications.

-## Requirements
+## Installation
-The file `requirements.txt` contains the requirements for this program which should be installed for it to work.
+After downloading the project, use
+`pip3 -r requirements.txt`
+to install the required dependencies.

 ## Usage
 To run the program, simply run the `main.py` with one of the sub-commands.